Banging Toolbox

 Vaughan Bushnell 707 32oz 18 inch handle smooth faced high carbon steel hammer

-• The handle is made from high-quality hickory wood
+• The handle is made from superior quality hickory wood

 • Dalluge hammers are capable of doing the job of a sledgehammer.